tdauth/dmdf/README.md

 A new cheat command has to be added for each new unit test to the file [Library Utilities.j](./src/Asl/Systems/Debug/Library%20Utilities.j).

-TODO Add unit tests for the modification itself.

 Cheats help manual testing when the map is saved in the debug mode of vJass.
-The library [Library Utilities.j](./src/Asl/Systems/Debug/Library%20Utilities.j) and the struct [GameCheats](./src/Game/Struct%2Game%20Cheats.j) provide many custom cheat commands for testing the maps.
+The library [Library Utilities.j](./src/Asl/Systems/Debug/Library%20Utilities.j) and the struct [GameCheats](./src/Game/Struct%20Game%20Cheats.j) provide many custom cheat commands for testing the maps.

 ## Advanced Script Library <a name="asl"></a>
 The Advanced Script Library (short ASL) is the core of this modification.
-Its code can be found in the directory `src/ASL`.
+Its code can be found in the directory [src/ASL](./src/Asl).
 It has formerly been a separate repository but is now merged into this repository.

 ### Code Integration <a name="asl_code_integration"></a>
-Use the file `src/ASL/Import Asl.j` to import all required code from the ASL.
+Use the file [src/ASL/Import Asl.j](./src/Asl/Import%20Asl.j) to import all required code from the ASL.
-This is done automatically when the file `src/Import Dmdf.j` is imported.
+This is done automatically when the file [src/Import Dmdf.j](./src/Import%20Dmdf.j) is imported.

 The following list shows you which global constants have to be specified in your custom code that ASL works properly:
 ```